Noah-Houghton/Eldritch-Apocalypse/README.md

 ##### Eldritch Form
 A most terrible sight - twisted and snarling, abomination in two worlds.
-Starting at 11th level, you may spend three Eldritch Energy points to use an action to meld your form with your Eldritch familiar's.
+Starting at 11th level, you may spend two Eldritch Energy points to use an action to meld your form with your Eldritch familiar's.
 You immediately heal 4d6 hit points and gain advantage on your next attack.
 A series of other effects occur based on the selected familiar, detailed in the Monsters section of this expansion.
+Your Monstrosity increases by 30 points immediately when you use this ability and is reduced by 10 when the form ends.

 At 15th level, this transformation becomes faster and may be performed as a bonus action.